Amplenote CEO, Alloy.dev CEO, but mostly a programmer that loves the projects he gets to work on. Big into getting things done.

 8,000 notes, 6,000 tasks 😰

 1. Work on projects like Amplenote and GitClear that are intrinsically fascinating since they solve pain points in my daily life

 2. Long gestation period between idea origination and accumulation of Task Score lets me dismiss most ideas before I bother to work on them

 3. Envision the world in which the project is complete, and experience (in my mind's eye) how much more I like that world vs. this one

 3.5.
-When there's only a little time to get something done, do the worst thing on the todo list
+When there's only a little time to get something done, do the reddest item there is time for

 1. Not completed, but: my #1 long-term goal from past 14 years has been to create tools that afford leverage to users.
 Feels like we hit our stride on this one since launching Amplenote!

-2. Created a software dev metric ("Line Impact") to help myself calibrate the efficacy of my dev efforts
+2. Created a software dev metric ("Diff Delta") to help myself calibrate the efficacy of my dev efforts

-3. Completed four straight annual marathons before pandemic put the kabosh on that goal
+3. Completed four annual marathons before pandemic put the kabosh on that goal

 "Incremental peer iteration is how great things get made" --Lucian Ruscanu